zendframework/zend-stratigility/README.md

 API
 ---

-The following make up the primary API of Conduit.
+The following make up the primary API of Stratigility.

 ### Middleware

-`Phly\Conduit\MiddlewarePipe` is the primary application interface, and has been discussed previously.
+`Zend\Stratigility\MiddlewarePipe` is the primary application interface, and has been discussed previously.
 Its API is:

 ```php
 class MiddlewarePipe implements MiddlewareInterface